thenativeweb/command-line-interface/README.md

 $ node.js app.js --name Jane --name Jenny
 ```

-Some options can make use of a default value.
+If an option is mandatory, set the `isRequired` property to `true`.
+For optional options, it usually makes sense to specify a default value.
 For that, use the `defaultValue` property and set it to the desired value.
 This can be seen in the example above as well.

 If you want to give a dedicated name to the value, you can set it using the `parameterName` property.
 This sometimes makes sense, to e.g. show off that a parameter is not just a `string`, but a `url` or another domain-specific concept.